 YOUR LOUISVILLE PERSONAL INJURY ATTORNEY

-At Fernandez, Haynes & Moloney PLLC, you’ll find an intelligent, understanding, and hardworking personal injury attorney in our own Ben Wyman.
-Ben’s tough approach to law, coupled with his compassionate approach to people, makes him more than your average lawyer.
+At Fernandez & Moloney PLLC, you’ll find intelligent, understanding, and hardworking personal injury attorneys.
+Our tough approach to law, coupled with a compassionate approach to people, makes them more than your average lawyer.
 So, if you need personal injury representation or simply have questions about your case, please reach out.